Doing work to trees on private property

 If the tree is in a conservation area, you may need to apply for permission to work on it.

-You need to apply at least six weeks in advance if you want to work on trees where one of the following applies:
+If you are in a conservation area you need to apply at least six weeks in advance if you want to work on trees where one of the following applies:

 Standalone trees: the diameter (measured from 1.5 metres above the ground) is more than 7.5 centimetres